- Improve forest health

 More info available at: www.vt.audubon.org/foresters-birds

-These birds rely on a dense vegetation less than 6 feet tall, which will increase in areas under canopy gaps where saplings and shrubs will begin to grow.
+these birds rely on a dense vegetation less than 6 feet tall for nesting.
+This layer will develop in areas under canopy gaps where saplings and shrubs will begin to grow.

 Larger canopy gaps will create the edge habitat that this species prefers for nesting and foraging.

-With a penchant for creating cavities, this species will benefit from the snags (standing dead trees) and large aspens retained during the harvest.
+with a penchant for creating nest cavities, this species will benefit from the snags (standing dead trees) and large aspens retained during the harvest.